apache/nuttx/configs/sabre-6quad/README.txt

 display.
 Next step:  Figure out how to run a copy of NuttX using U-Boot.

 2016-03-31: Most all of the boot of the NSH configuration seems to be working.
 It gets to NSH and NSH appears to run normally.
-However, there is no output on the UART1 VCOM.
+Non-interrupt driver serial output to the VCOM console is working (llsyslog).
+However, there does not appear to be any interrupt activity:  No timer interrupts, no interrupt driver serial console output (syslog, printf).

 Platform Features
 =================